googleinterns/filesystem-in-appsscript/docs/FileMapper.md

    > **MappingNotFoundException** : Mapping for the local path provided is not found.
 Provide a Folder to be Mapped to the `localPath`

 1. If the folder at the local path already exists :
-Throws a `FolderAlreadyExistsException` :
+Throws a `FileAlreadyExistsException` :
-    >" **FolderAlreadyExistsException :** Folder Mapped to the local path provided already exists."
+    >" **FileAlreadyExistsException :** Folder Mapped to the local path provided already exists."

 ## File Exists API